This course is open only to students of the 30 EC minor Digital Humanities.

 Mode of instruction

-Poster presentation based on paper/project
+Oral presentation based on paper/project

-Attendance and participation in seminar panel discussions
+Participation in seminar discussions

-Poster presentation: 20% of grade
+Oral presentation: 20 percent of grade

-Attendance and participation: 20% of grade
+Attendance and participation: 20 percent of grade

 The final mark for the course is established by determining the weighted average.